copart-internship/copart-internship.github.io/index.md

 2. Use any rules based engine where appropriate
 3. Use any API as you see appropriate
 4. You can get a list of copart yards/facilities from our [website](https://www.copart.com/locationsList/) *Cannot use locations from zip_code_states.csv
-5. Sample Rules.xls file is added to the Repo.
+5. Sample Rules file is added to the Repo in Documents/Rules.xls.
 There are no limit to number of Rules.
 The rules can be added to the xls and the system must be able to handle it.

 - - -